ilovejs/Go-Echo-Boiler/readme.md

 ### A Demo for GO restful API

+Demostrate how to build api in a Go way that deliver Scalability and Extensibility.

+##### Caveat:

+Not very polished in style though, you might delete whenever you like.

+Nevertheless, Logic is straightforward.

 This project is capable of:

     1. Simple deployment
         Deployed as Binary file.
         Drag and drop, no dependencies relied on Production environment.
+        Run like a bash cli.

     2. Greate performance
         SQL queries are logged in console for detailed view of cost.

     3. Greate modular code structure
         Normally, go project are not well-structured.
 This project triage files into right place.

     4. DB first
         - Performance-care:
           DBA can work on more features on db side.
 Backend can generate `class` to take advantage of these.
         Without writing explicite line to manage db specific details.
         - Less ORM, less M2M to 1 to many bindings.
 Class based ORM make things complicated and un-necessary.

     5. Echo is built on top of Gin (i think L:)
         You can plug and play Gin libraries to replace Echo.
 Or maybe your own.

-    6. Query builder is dynamic.
+    6. Query builder is open and easy.
 Not like sqlx or other raw methods: Scanner(&q)
         - Generate SQL in function like GetPost() either eagerly or lazily.

     7. Clean DTO for serializer or deserializer.
         - handle day to day life

     8. Store has data layer CRUD api.
 Independent of upper Web layer.

     9. Web layer api are in handler.
 Bit like Controller / Service folder.

 ## Main Folder structure: